 - Osteophytes can project from the uncovertebral and facet joints.

-- Ossification, hypertrophy or laxity of ligamentum flavum
+- Ossification, hypertrophy or laxity of ligamentum flavum2

 - Dynamic factors:

-- In neck flexion, the spinal cord stretches and can be compressed against osteophytic spurs and intervertebral discs protruding into the canal.
-With a kyphotic sagittal alignment, the cord can become tethered over spondylotic anterior elements during flexion even though canal diameter is increased.
+- During neck flexion, the spinal cord stretches and can be compressed against osteophytic spurs and intervertebral discs protruding into the canal.
+With a kyphotic sagittal alignment, the cord can become tethered over spondylotic anterior elements during flexion even though canal diameter is increased.3

 - As spinal segments are stiffened by spondylotic change, adjacent segments may develop relative hypermobility and subluxation, causing cord impingement.